LongNguyen1012/My-1st-Project/README.md

 30 subject x 6 activities = 180 observations (rows)
 160 variables (columns): include subject id, activity, mean of each variables for each activity, mean of each variable for each subject

-subject id is a factor vector with levels 1-30 indicate the id for each subject. activity is a factor with levels: walk, walkupstair, walkdownstair, sit, stand, lay list of variables with "activity" at the end of name: indicate the mean of this particular measurement for each variable list of variables with "subject" at the end of name: indicate the mean of this particular measurement for each subject
+Subject id is a factor vector with levels 1-30 indicate the id for each subject.
+Activity is a factor with levels: walk, walkupstair, walkdownstair, sit, stand, lay.
+List of variables with "activity" at the end of name: indicate the mean of this particular measurement for each variable.
+List of variables with "subject" at the end of name: indicate the mean of this particular measurement for each subject.

 The example data structure is as follow:
 ```